asntech/intervene/docs/modules.rst

 	  " ","--compute=reldist - calculate the distribution of relative distances. `Read more details here <http://bedtools.readthedocs.io/en/latest/content/tools/reldist.html>`_"
 	  " ","--compute=fisher - calculate Fisher`s statistic. `Read more details here <http://bedtools.readthedocs.io/en/latest/content/tools/fisher.html>`_"
-	  " ","Note: For jaccard and reldist regions should be pre-shorted or set --sort``" "--corr","Compute the correlation.
+	  " ","Note: For jaccard and reldist regions should be pre-shorted or set --sort``" "--bedtools-options","List any of the arguments available for bedtool’s subcommands: interset, jaccard, fisher, reldist.
+Type `bedtools <subcommand> --help` to view all the options.
+For example: --bedtools-options f=0.8,r,etc"
+	  "--corr","Compute the correlation.
 By default set to False" "--corrtype","Select the type of correlation from ``pearson``, ``kendall`` or ``spearman``."
 	  " ","--corrtype=pearson: computes the Pearson correlation.
 (Default)"